 In the TaxACT program, all information entered on the federal return flows to the attached state return(s).
-If taxpayers need to file using one filing status on the federal return (e.g. Single), and a different filing status on the state form (e.g. Married Filing Jointly or RDP), it is not possible to have this filing status conflict between the federal and state forms in one return.
+If taxpayers need to file using one filing status on the federal return (e.g. Single), and a different filing status on the state form (e.g. Registered Domestic Partner or Civil Union), it is not possible to have this filing status conflict between the federal and state forms in one return.

 To accommodate for this situation, taxpayers would need to prepare multiple returns in TaxACT.
 An example of how taxpayers would file separately for federal purposes, and jointly for state purposes follows: